A statue of Bl. Kateri Tekakwitha stands at Our Lady of Martyrs Shrine in Auriesville, N.Y. (Sun photo | Katherine Long)

 Messengers went out from the mission after Kateri Tekakwitha’s death, spreading the sad news that “the saint is dead.”
 Though many thought her saintly while she was still alive, and still more have considered her a saint in the time intervening, Bl.
 Kateri Tekakwitha’s cause has taken many years to progress officially.

 Kateri Tekakwitha’s cause for canonization was accepted by the Congregation of Rites in 1939.
 On Jan.
 3, 1943, Pope Pius XII declared the young woman’s virtues heroic and bestowed on her the title Venerable.
 On June 22, 1980, Pope John Paul II declared Kateri Tekakwitha Blessed.
 And on Dec.
 19, 2011, Pope Benedict XVI signed a decree recognizing the final miracle needed to canonize Bl.
-Kateri Tekakwitha: Because of her intercession, young Jake Finkbonner had miraculously recovered from a fatal skin infection (see below for more on Jake’s story).
+Kateri Tekakwitha: Because of her intercession, young Jake Finkbonner had miraculously recovered from a fatal skin infection.

 In the U.S., Bl.
 Kateri Tekakwitha’s cause was most recently advanced by Vice Postulator Msgr.
 Paul Lenz of the Bureau of Catholic Indian Missions in Washington, D.C.
 Father Wayne Paysse, executive director of the Bureau, said that receiving the news of Bl.
 Kateri Tekakwitha’s sainthood was “one of the most exciting moments in the history of the Bureau.”